hardhats/vista-install-docs/New/InstallVistAOnGTM.rst

     $ <strong>update-rc.d vista.initd enable</strong></code></div>

 The next step is not necessary if you don't plan to have users log-in.
-You should pre-compile the routines on GT.M so they do not have to be compiled at runtime.
+You should pre-compile the routines on GT.M/YottaDB so they do not have to be compiled at runtime.
+You can speed this up with xargs if you have multiple cores (left as an exercise to the reader).

 .. raw:: html